The MassDevice Life Sciences Network:

 Since 2009, we have been the online journal of the medical devices industry, with hour-to-hour coverage of the devices that save lives, the people behind them, and the burgeoning trends and developments within the industry.

 MassDevice.com hosts premiere community-building events for the medical device industry on both coasts with our DeviceTalks series.
 DeviceTalks is an evening for exchange of insight, ideas and contacts with the most prominent pioneers in the medical device space.
 Held annually in Boston, Minnesota and Orange County, Calif. participants enjoy an evening of networking and panel discussions.

 Sean Whooley is a reporter who traded in the high school sports beat for the medical device beat in August 2019.
 He spent time covering sports in Twin Falls, Idaho, before returning to his native Massachusetts to report on high school athletics at The Eagle-Tribune.
 He earned a bachelor’s degree in journalism from the University of Maryland, College Park.

 Mary Anne Cooke

-Mary Ann Cooke has over 25 years of medical device sales, marketing and education experience.
-Prior to joining MassDevice where she is the Vice President of Sales and Marketing, she worked for U.S. Surgical, and Abbott Diagnostics in multiple positions.
+Mary Ann Cooke has more than 25 years of medical device sales, marketing and education experience.
+Prior to joining MassDevice, she worked for U.S. Surgical, and Abbott Diagnostics in multiple positions.
 During her tenure at U.S. Surgical she worked in a variety of positions including Senior Director of Centers of Excellence where she managed 40 major medical centers that received funding from U.S. Surgical for surgeon and resident training, product development, journal publications, education grants, and development of new technology.
 Ms. Cooke holds a Bachelor of Science from Ball State University.